jlampel/blender_add-on_guidelines/03_interface.md

 The **right click context menu** is for making common actions easier to get to.
 Your operators should not exclusively exist in this menu and the user should have the choice to remove them if desired.

+## Layout

+In general, add-ons should look and behave as if they were built-in features.
+Native UI components and patterns should always be the default.
+In some cases, however, Blender’s interface may be too limiting.
+Overstepping those may be exactly what allows the user to work faster or in a more intuitive way.
+Custom interfaces should be used sparingly and should mimic Blender’s style so that users can immediately feel comfortable using it.
+Any custom fonts or icons that deviate from Blender’s style should be consistent throughout the addon and should not appear directly next to or mixed in with the native components.

+## Hotkeys

+Registering new global hotkeys (hotkeys that work regardless of which tool is active) should be avoided when possible, and any new hotkeys should be able to be easily disabled or remapped via the add-on’s preferences.